botpress/messaging/doc/configuration.md

 ## The `config.json` file

 You can configure the server using a `config.json` file.
 The file must be located inside a `config` folder next to the executable.
-The `config.json` file is more convenient for local development, and is not necessary to use in production, as all of its configurations can also be achieved with enviornmnent variables.
+The `config.json` file is more convenient for local development, and is not necessary to use in production, as all of its configurations can also be achieved with environment variables.

-## Environmnent variables
+## Environment variables

-Environmnent variables have priority over settings configured in the `config.json` file.
-Every setting avaible in the `config.json` file is also avaible as an environmnent variable so it's not necessary to load the `config.json` (in fact the file can be deleted).
+Environment variables have priority over settings configured in the `config.json` file.
+Every setting available in the `config.json` file is also available as an environment variable so it's not necessary to load the `config.json` (in fact the file can be deleted).
 An `.env` file in the same directory as the executable can be used to load environment variables.

 ## List of configurations